itod/threadutils/README.md

 ####Take
 The "taker" thread should call `-take`, which will either:

-* Extract and return an item immediately if the buffer currently contains 1 or more items.
+* extract and return an item immediately if the buffer currently contains 1 or more items.

 OR